rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd.md

 The image provided breaks down etcd into several components, each playing a vital role in its functionality.
 Here’s a detailed explanation of these components:

 #### 1. Distributed Key-Value Store
 etcd functions as a distributed key-value store, making it ideal for maintaining the state and configuration of distributed systems like Kubernetes.
+As a NoSQL database, etcd does not rely on relational table-based structures but instead uses a simple key-value format for storing data.

 #### 2. Write Ahead Log (WAL)
 WAL ensures that all operations are logged before they are executed, providing a mechanism for data recovery and maintaining consistency in case of failures.